Be-FaaS/BeFaaS-analysis/README.md

 ### Development install

-Install the faastermetrics from the current repository by executing setup.py in development mode:
+Install the befaas from the current repository by executing setup.py in development mode:

 ```